-The payday lender will try to collect from you for about 60 days before turning your payday loan over to a third-party debt collector to pursue you for payment.
-Then you'll have to deal with the collection agency, whose collection efforts may be more aggressive then the original payday lender.
+If unable to collect, the payday lender eventually will turn over your to a third-party debt collector.
+Then you'll have to deal with a collection agency whose collection efforts may be more aggressive than the original payday lender.

-Up to this point, your credit was safe from the payday loan.
-The loan wasn't added to your credit report when you first borrowed and your first missed payments weren't on your credit report.
+Your credit report was safe from the payday loan because no credit check was performed.
 However, once the debt is placed with a collection agency, it will be added to your credit report.
 Because of this, defaulting on your payday loan can hurt your credit score.

 Aggressive Collection Tactics for Defaulted Payday Loans